 Minimalism: How to Declutter Your Workspace Tips and Tricks

 Spending all day immersed in clutter will negatively affect your ability to concentrate.
-I am sure you have stumbled into a co-worker’s workspace and wondered how they get anything done there.
+I am sure you have stumbled into a co-worker’s workspace and wondered how they get anything done in there.

 Workspace clutter defeats the purpose of having a dedicated workspace in the first place.